 The earpiece is a customized 3D printing device with six-conduct mental connectors, as shown in Fig. 2(a).
 It can collect 4 channel data in canal and two channel data from auricle.
 All of the electrodes were connected to the cable of amplifier.

 In order to have a ground truth, eight channels around occipital site following 10-20 system were simultaneously recorded.
 All channels were reference to forehead.
 The amplifier was Biosemi ActiveTwo EEG system (Biosemi, Inc.).

-C. Data Analysis
+B. Signal Processing

 This study developed an extended CCA-based method to incorporate SSVEP training data in target identification.
 Fig. 1 shows the flowchart of the proposed method.
 In addition to the standard CCA method, the proposed method combined correlations between single-trial SSVEPs and SSVEP reference signals in target identification.
 For each stimulation frequency, the training SSVEP reference signals X can be obtained by averaging multiple SSVEP trials in a training set.
 Correlation coefficients between projections of test set X and training reference signals X using CCA-based spatial filters can be used as features.
 Specifically, the following three weight vectors are used as spatial filters to enhance the SNR of SSVEPs: (1) WX(XX) between test set X and training reference signals X, (2) WX(XY) between test set X and sine-cosine reference signals Y, and (3) WX(XY) between training reference signals X and sine-cosine reference signals Y. The target can be identified by recognizing the training reference signal that maximizes the correlation to X. A correlation vector ρ is defined as follows: